limi/limi.github.io/_posts/2008-06-08-plone-rich-media.md

 To make portlets more understandable and generic, we rename them to “widgets”.
 The implementation still refers to portlets, this is a UI change only.
 There are some behavioral changes that would make widgets more generally useful.

 The main reason for the renaming is that “portlet” is very “jargon”-y — your mom certainly does not know what a portlet is.
-To add insult to injury, the Plone portlets implementation isn’t really what the rest of the world is talking about when they are referring to portlets — they are usually talking about the [elephantine JSR-168 Java specification]1, so let’s eliminate that source of confusion once and for all.
-1To be fair to Plone, the JSR spec was still in its infancy when this particular part of Plone was named.
+To add insult to injury, the Plone portlets implementation isn’t really what the rest of the world is talking about when they are referring to portlets — they are usually talking about the [elephantine JSR-168 Java specification], so let’s eliminate that source of confusion once and for all[^1].

 “Widget” is the term used by several web-based and desktop-based implementations of this concept, and people understand what they are at this point.
 “Gadgets” is another term that might be an alternative, but for the remainder of this proposal, I will use the term “widgets”.